Decision pipeline

 An item with a keyword match is not automatically an incident.
 To be saved as an incident, it must also meet three conditions:

 • Describe something concrete.
-The LLM rejects ~16 generic templates like "antisemitic hate speech on social media", "antisemitic vandalism", "threat to Jewish community" — empty patterns.
+The classifier rejects generic templates like "antisemitic hate speech on social media", "antisemitic vandalism", "threat to Jewish community" — empty patterns.
 There must be place + actor + action.

 • Minimum 25 characters of description.
 Below that we drop tags, metadata, fragments.

 • The description must mention a keyword again.
-If the LLM paraphrases and loses the antisemitism angle, we drop it — that means the classification drifted off-topic.
+If the model paraphrases and loses the antisemitism angle, we drop it — that means the classification drifted off-topic.

 Additionally, the Monitor does NOT classify as antisemitism: